mhudek/MD_utilities/Potential/README.md

-# EDL theory

-Guoy-Chapman theory

-Electric double layer (EDL) is a well-known phenomenon occurring at the interface of a charged surface with a liquid containing ions.
-The ions form a layer at the surface of the charged surface to screen the charges.
+# Calculation of electrostatic potential

-The electric potential of the EDL can be obtained by integrating the Poisson-Boltzman equation.
+The electric potential of the can be obtained by integrating the Poisson-Boltzman equation.
 One dimensional PB equation is given by:

 $$\nabla^2 \psi(z)=\frac{d^2 \psi(z)}{dz^2}=-\frac{\rho(z)}{\varepsilon_0}$$
 where $\varepsilon_0=8.85\times10^{-12} ~ C ~ V^{-1} ~ m^{-1}$
-$$\rho(z)=F\sum_j ~ z_j c_j(x)$$

 where $\psi$ is the electric potential is the function of distance, z. $\rho$ is the volumetric charge density function.